usnistgov/hyperspy_tutorial/README.md

-# 2020 ACMM HyperSpy Workshop:
+# 2020 CCEM Image Processing Workshop Tutorial:

-This repository contains the files needed for the HyperSpy tutorial session/short course presented at ACMM on the 16th February 2020.
-Most users will need to download the files from the `notebooks` directory in order to get the files needed for the session.
+This repository contains the files needed for the HyperSpy tutorial session presented at the virtual CCEM Image Processing Workshop on May 1, 2020.
+The content is structured by topic, with [Jupyter](https://jupyter.org/) Notebooks in each folder containing the workshop materials.
+We recommend following along in the *non*-completed notebook file, and leaving the notebook marked `_completed` as a reference (an "answer key") that contains the expected outputs of each command.

-For additional information, please visit the [website](https://www.superstem.org/acmm2020hyperspy) set up for the tutorial.
+For additional information, please visit the [website](https://pages.nist.gov/hyperspy_tutorial) set up for the tutorial.